miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 According to Kulkarni et al. [@kulkarni_minimum-phase_1995], HRTFs specified as minimum-phase FIR filters have been empirically proved to be perceptually acceptable.
 Thus, HRTFs can be stripped of the ITD information and stored as real-valued log-magnitude response.

+![Data structure, called _HRTF patch_, used [@yamamoto_fully_2017] as input to the autoencoder.\label{hrtf_patch}](img/hrtf_patch.png){scale=0.5}

 While this is the preferred way of storing, exchanging, and using HRTF sets, neural networks have different requirements that call for ad-hoc formats.
 In particular, Yamamoto [@yamamoto_fully_2017] uses different representations for the input and output of his autoencoder.
 The input data format, which is dubbed _HRTF patch_, consists of a 4-dimensional tensor of shape $(5 \times 5 \times 128 \times 4)$.
 The first two dimension describe the HRTF under investigation and its neighbors along the elevation and azimuth directions, for a total of 25 HRTFs in each given patch.
 The remaining ones describe the content of each HRTF in the patch: the last dimension, also called _channel_, encodes frequency power spectrum or time-domain signal for either left or right ear, where 128 is their length.
 This data representation provides a substantial amount of contextual information, which can be learnt by 3D-convolutional layers.
+The structure of the HRTF patch can be seen in Fig. \ref{hrtf_patch}.

 The output of the autoencoder does not contain any neighbor HRTF, but instead of encoding the frequency power spectrum or time-domain information as a continuous signals, it uses a quantized format where each sample can have one of 256 possible discrete values that are then mapped to another dimension using one-hot encoding.
 The continuos signals can be reconstructed by taking the index of the value with highest magnitude and passing it to a µ-law algorithm.
-This strategy makes sure to retain some of the high-frequency details of the continuous signals, which are often lost when reconstructing data with  autoencoders, and can be found in certain WaveNet implementations [@oord_wavenet:_2016].
+This strategy --- which can be found in certain WaveNet implementations [@oord_wavenet:_2016] --- makes sure to retain some of the high-frequency details of the continuous signals, which are often lost when reconstructing data with  autoencoders.

 Further formats which have been investigated include mappings where HRTFs sharing the same azimuth or elevation are combined in a 2-dimensional image-like representation with either elevation or azimuth along one axis and frequency along the other; the color of each pixel would then represent the log-magnitude of the spectrum.
 The structure expressed by adjacent HRTFs could therefore be learnt using 2D-convolutional layers.
 However, the downside of combining data in this way is the reduction of available data points to use for training.

 Finally, a compact representation for individual HRTFs has been proposed, consisting of the first $N$ principal components of the HRTF.
-While it has been observed that as little as 10 components are enough to reconstruct the original HRTF with maximum $1 dB$ of spectral distortion, the loadings of the PCA must be learned, and become an essential part of the representation.
+While it has been observed that as little as 20 components are enough to reconstruct the original HRTF with maximum 1.6 dB of spectral distortion (see Fig. \ref{eardnnhrtf_res}, left side), the loadings of the PCA must be learned, and become an essential part of the representation.

 ## User data extraction {#anthr}
 A fundamental aspect of HRTF individualization is the kind of data used to personalize the frequency response.
 Most often, acquiring data about a subject is faster and less strenuous than collecting an entire HRTF set, as well as having looser requirements in terms of external conditions and tools.
-The kind of data that can be collected comprises anthropometric measurements, other anthropometric data, and perceptual feedback.
+The kind of data that can be collected comprises anthropometric measurements, complex anthropometric data, and perceptual feedback.

+![Anthropometric measurements as listed on the CIPIC dataset [@algazi_cipic_2001].\label{anthro}](img/anthro.png){scale=0.5}

 The CIPIC dataset [@algazi_cipic_2001] released in 2001 sets a convention for anthropometric data collection and reporting, which has been adopted by later datasets too [@fabian_hutubs_2019].
-Its format specifies 17 anthropometric parameters for head and torso, and 10 for the pinna.
+Its format specifies 17 anthropometric parameters for head and torso, and 10 for the pinna, which can be seen in Fig. \ref{anthro}.
 This data has the disadvantage of having loosely defined measurement points, which translate into systematic biases that make merging different datasets particularly prone to errors.
 Moreover, anthropometric features are only unique for each given subject and as such, may not have enough predictive power to be used for the regression of several HRTFs per subject.
 Spagnol et al. address this shortcoming by introducing elevation-dependent anthropometric measurements as predictors [@spagnol_frequency_2015].